-An email archive reduces storage space, eliminates the need for mailbox quotas, and will improve the performance of your email server.
+The main benefits of email archiving is that it reduces storage space, eliminates the need for mailbox quotas, and will improve the performance of your email server.
 Email archives allow individuals to clear their inboxes without deleting emails and creates a tamper-proof, repository for emails to meet compliance requirements.

 Why do businesses need to archive emails?

-A large amount of data is stored in email accounts and often nowhere else.
-An email archive protects against data loss and will ensure that all important emails can quickly and easily be recovered on demand.
+Businesses need to archive emails because a large amount of data is stored in email accounts and often nowhere else.
+An email archive protects against data loss and will ensure that important emails can quickly and easily be recovered on demand.
 This is essential in the event of litigation or an audit and will help to ensure compliance with the data retention requirements of many legislative acts.